 What is a Grant of Probate in Alberta?

-A grant of probate is a document signed by a Justice of the Court of Queen’s Bench of Alberta, that confirms the validity of a deceased’s last Will and affirms the Executor’s authority to distribute the deceased’s assets pursuant to that Will.
+A grant of probate is a document signed by a Justice of the Court of Queen’s Bench of Alberta, confirming the validity of a deceased’s last Will and affirming the Executor’s authority to distribute the deceased’s assets pursuant to that Will.
 The grant allows the personal representative to legally fulfill their duties as the administrator of the estate.